Check out our website’s I’m New page! It has a ton of useful information for you if you’re joining us for the first time!

 The usual way for an adult to become Catholic is through the Rite of Christian Initiation of Adults (RCIA).
 Through this process people who have not been part of any Church are welcomed through Baptism, Eucharist and Confirmation.
 Those who have been Baptized in another Christian Church are invited to profess faith in the Catholic Church and celebrate Eucharist and Confirmation.
 For more information, visit the parish office or call 563-588-1433.

 Small faith sharing groups are sometimes formed by the individuals in the group who have an interest in talking with others about faith.
 The parish provides a variety of materials which the group may research in looking for the right focus for members.
-The parish will also assist interested persons in finding an existing group to join or in forming new groups.
-Contact the parish office at 588-1433 for more information.
+The parish will also assist people interested in finding an existing group to join or in forming new groups.
+Contact the parish office at 563-588-1433 for more information.

 The human body holds special significance for the Christian.

 For all these reasons, the Church continues to prefer the presence of the deceased body rather than ashes at the time of a funeral.
 Nonetheless, the Church now has an official rite for funerals with cremated remains.

 The Rite for a Funeral with Cremated Remains honors the cremated remains with prayers and blessings.
 The white pall signifying baptism is not used, however.

 Probably the most caution needs to be extended to the area of burial.
 It is the choice of the Church that cremated remains be buried.
 It is not the choice of the Church that ashes be kept at home.
 Ashes also are not to be scattered or sprinkled at sea or on some special, even though significant, piece of land.